ibm-cloud-docs/Cloudant/api/design_documents.md

 You can copy the latest version of a design document to a new document by specifying the base document and target document.
-The copy is requested using the `COPY` HTTP request.
+The copy is requested by using the `COPY` HTTP request method.

 `COPY` is a non-standard HTTP command.
 {: tip}

 Copying a design document does not automatically reconstruct the view indexes.
-Like other views, these are recreated the first time the new view is accessed.
+Like other views, these views are recreated the first time you access the new view.
 {: note}

-The following example requests {{site.data.keyword.cloudant_short_notm}} to copy the design document `recipes` to the new design document `recipelist`, and produces a response containing the ID and revision of the new document.
+The following example requests that {{site.data.keyword.cloudant_short_notm}} copy the design document `recipes` to the new design document `recipelist`, and produces a response that contains the ID and revision of the new document.

-### Example command to copy a design document, using HTTP
+### Example command to copy a design document by using HTTP

 ```http
 COPY /recipes/_design/recipes HTTP/1.1